 What can you do?
 You and your spouse can sign a temporary settlement agreement that includes either your mortgage payments or your stay in the home during the separation as support.
 When staying in the home is granted as support, no Watts charges or Epstein credits are given.

 Epstein credits and Watts payments are discretionary.
 This means they are not automatically awarded.
-California family courts must consider each spouse’s income, the number children in the home, and other factors before ordering Epstein credits and Watts charges.
+California family courts must consider each spouse’s income, the number of children in the home, and other factors before ordering Epstein credits and Watts charges.

 Confused?
 Our San Francisco divorce lawyers can help you protect your family and your interests during your separation and divorce.
 To schedule an appointment, contact The Law Offices of Paul H. Nathan at 415-341-1144.